Tanuki/tanuki.py/readme.md

 #### What is this not suitable for?
 - Time-series data
 - Tasks that requires a lot of context to completed correctly
-- For tasks that output natural language, you will get less value from monkey-patch and may want to consider the OpenAI API directly.
+- For tasks that output natural language, you will get less value from MonkeyPatch and may want to consider the OpenAI API directly.

 ---

 <!-- TOC --><a name="simple-todo-list-app"></a>
 ## Simple ToDo List App
-Here is a complete example of how to use Monkey-Patch to create a ToDo list app with FastAPI.
+Here is a complete example of how to use MonkeyPatch to create a ToDo list app with FastAPI.

 ```
 from datetime import datetime